Posted in Recipes on 06.03.2019

 After I’d built the vegetarian lasagne and topped it with the white sauce I swirled some vegan pesto across the top and once it was baked grated on some vegan cheese.
 I thoroughly recommend Violife Prosociano Wedge – it’s a lovely vegan parmesan substitute.
 You could add it to your cheese sauce too but personally I think the nutritional yeast gives it enough of a ‘cheesy’ flavour.

-If you make this Vegetarian Lasagne or any of the recipes from The Cook & Him we’d LOVE to see!
-Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture! )
+If you make these Vegetarian Lasagne Recipe or any of the recipes from The Cook & Him we’d LOVE to see!
+Just snap a picture and share it on Instagram using #thecookandhim and tagging @thecookandhim in the photo itself (as this guarantees we’ll see your picture!)

 Vegetarian Lasagne Recipe